qdingqim/Pac-mo/docs/status.md

 ## Approach:
 __- Dijkstra's Algorithm:__
 <br>We are using Dijkstra's shortest path algorithm to calculate the monster's movement.
-For each step of movement, the algorithm calculates its next location from current cell in its shortest path; the algorithm moster_action returns its turn ratio relative to the monster's current degree (turn).
-Hence, the monster is always chasing to the player with a half of speed that the player walk.
+For each step of movement, the algorithm calculates its next location from current cell in its shortest path; the algorithm __moster_action__ returns its turn ratio relative to the monster's current degree (turn).
+Hence, the monster is always chasing to the player with a half of speed of the player.

 __- Tabular Q-learning:__
 <br>We are using Tabular Q-learing method for the player's (robot) movement.